Calgary Islamic School

+The Omar bin Khattab campus teaches Kindergarten to grade 9 and was purpose-built as a school.
+Contact info: (587) 353-8900, 225 28 Street S.E. | Calgary, AB T2A 5K4.

-Calgary Islamic School, sometimes abbreviated as "CIS", is a school located in the north-east part of Calgary, Alberta.
-The school is attached to the Akram Jumu'a mosque (also known as the NE mosque), and teaches grades kindergarten through twelve, and has a daycare located within the school as well.
-There is also a Tahfeez, or memorization, program running within the school for those who wish to memorize the Qur'an, as well as complete their normal education.
+The Akram Jumaa campus was purchased as a purpose-built as a school and has since been extensively renovated to also include a Masjid (mosque) known as the NE mosque, and teaches grades kindergarten through twelve, and has a daycare located within the school as well.
+Contact info: (403) 248-2773, 2612-37 Avenue NE | Calgary, AB T1Y 5L2.

+Both campuses have a Tahfeez, or Qur'an memorization, program running within the school for those who wish to memorize the Qur'an, as well as complete their Alberta curriculum education.
 In addition to the academic curriculum, the school teaches Arabic, Qur'anic Studies, and Islamic Studies.